 Having worked with individuals with Major Depressive Disorder throughout my career, I am very experienced evaluating the degree of mood impairment and the type of treatment needed.
 I utilize a variety of psychotherapy treatments, including Cognitive-Behavioral Therapy, Interpersonal and Existential.
 The focus of psychotherapy is on increasing life satisfaction and self-esteem, strengthening coping skills, improving day-to-day functioning, and making healthy lifestyle choices.
 Close coordination of care with other health care providers, such as psychiatrists and primary care physicians, is another important aspect of treatment.

 I am not an in-network provider.
 I do not bill insurance.
+I do not accept Medicare or Medicaid.
 You may be eligible for out-of-network benefits but need to check with your insurance company.
 I can provide you with a “Super Bill” (a receipt) at the end of each month with the information needed for your insurance to process the claim.
 Your insurance may or may not reimburse you for part of my fee.
 If you need “Super Bills” more frequently than monthly, please let me know and I will assist you with this.

 Unless you provide 24-hour cancellation notice, you are responsible for paying in-full fees associated with the missed appointment.